UtkarshB09/Encrypted-Terminal-Based-Messaging-System/README.md

-# Terminal based Encrypted Messenger
+# Encrypted Terminal Based Messaging System

 - Multiclient chat application that has 1 server component and atleast 4 clients.